open-telemetry/opentelemetry-android/demo-app/README.md

 This is an app built to demonstrate how to configure and use the OpenTelemetry Android agent to observe app and user behavior.

 This is very much a work in progress.
+See the `OtelDemoApplication.kt` for a quick and dirty example of how to get the agent initialized.

 ## Features